michaelfester/docs/docs/reference/components/event-picker.md

 The problem, however, comes when you want to show the existing bookings for that room.
 In the current configuration above 👆🏼, the **`Events`** area is simply reading from the Bookings sheet.
 This means that users will see all events for all rooms in every Event Picker.

-You’d want users to only see events for the room they are currently booking.
+You'd want users to only see events for the room they are currently booking.
 To do this, you need to create a **Relation** between Rooms and Bookings, and then choose that relation as the source in the Event Picker's configuration.

 {% figure src="/docs/reference/components/event-picker/bookings-relations.png" caption="" /%}